-In this section, we explore the extent to which Quant Ratings correlate with anomalies studied in academic literature.
-We follow Jensen, Kelly, and Pedersen (2022) [hereafter JKP] and construct 153 firm characteristics based on various market data from CRSP and accounting data from Compustat.
-The full list of the firm characteristics are available in Table J.1 of JKP (2022).
+In this section, we explore the extent to which Quant Ratings correlate with anomalies studied in the academic literature.
+We follow Jensen, Kelly, and Pedersen (2023) [hereafter JKP] and construct 153 firm characteristics based on various market data from CRSP and accounting data from Compustat.
 We limit the sample to 118 firm characteristics that were significant predictors of returns in the original sample (as defined in JKP).
 We also group the 118 anomaly variables into 13 distinct factor clusters.
 We list the 118 firm characteristics used in this study, and the corresponding factor cluster, in Table IA.1 of the Internet Appendix.